 - The world works on the concept of cause and effect.
 That is, something happens and because of that, something else happens.
+For example:

-For example: - Cause: Single used plastic is low cost - Effect: We use it more - Cause 2: Single use plastic has to be discarded more frequently - Effect 2: Landfills are becoming full - Write your own 3 cause and effect statements using the words because, as a result of, therefore, or so to illustrate the relationship between the two events. - Now, identify the main incidents and events that were the cause and the effects, dividing this into two columns.
-As an extension, learners can also form a chain of causes and results e.g. - Cause: The brutality of the Sharpeville police violence - Effect / Cause: Resulted in Mandela and ANC changing their perspective on an armed struggle
+- o Cause: Single used plastic is low cost

+- o Effect: We use it more

+- o Cause 2: Single use plastic has to be discarded more frequently

+- o Effect 2: Landfills are becoming full

+Write your own 3 cause and effect statements using signal words like "because," "as a result of," "therefore," "consequently," "for this reason," "accordingly," or "so" to illustrate the relationship between the two events.

+• Identify the main incidents and events that were the cause and the effects, dividing this into two columns.
+As an extension, you can also form a chain of causes and results e.g.

-Effect: Mandela travelled internationally to get support for the armed struggle 20 minutes Now, try and understand the multiple forces that influence a decision and the fact that it is unlikely to be a single cause for an effect e.g. local and international pressure (economic and political) on the government resulted in the end of Apartheid.
+Cause: The brutality of the Sharpeville police violence Effect / Cause: Resulted in Mandela and ANC changing their perspective on an armed struggle Effect: Mandela travelled internationally to get support for the armed struggle 20 minutes Now, try and understand the multiple forces that influence a decision and the fact that it is unlikely to be a single cause for an effect e.g. local and international pressure (economic and political) on the government resulted in the end of Apartheid.
 Identify an event and its multiple causes.
 15 minutes Think of their own story from the first day what were the causes and effects in that story.
 What were the multiple causes that resulted in the effects and impact?